schmichael/mmstats/docs/dev/index.rst

    scrapped

-See :doc:`started` for how to get started hacking on mmstats or :doc:`TODO` for a list of ways you can help.
+See :doc:`started` for how to get started hacking on mmstats or :doc:`todo` for a list of ways you can help.